#> [1] "Rendering took 0.42minutes."

 Suessenbach F, Loughnan S, Schönbrodt F & Moore A (2018).
 European Journal of Personality. https://doi.org/10.1002/per.2184

-Prestige and leadership rise -
+Prestige and pride entwined dance -

 Abstract